 An employer who is required to file a withholding return for 50 or more employees must file all data by electronic media.
 Taxpayers who withhold less than \$600 annually or who employ certain domestic and/or household employees can file an annual return.
+The annual employer withholding tax return is due January 31 following the close of the calendar year.
+The annual return requires reconciliation of employer withholding taxes remitted for the closed calendar year.

-During Fiscal Year 2017, \$1.8 billion (98.4 percent) from the Personal Income Tax was deposited in the State General Revenue Fund.
-The remaining \$30.0 million (1.6 percent) went to the West Virginia Retiree Health Benefit Trust Fund to benefit Other Post-Employment Benefits (OPEB).
+During Fiscal Year 2019, \$2.1 billion (98.6 percent) from the Personal Income Tax was deposited in the State General Revenue Fund.
+The remaining \$30.0 million (1.4 percent) went to the West Virginia Retiree Health Benefit Trust Fund to benefit Other Post-Employment Benefits (OPEB).

-The tax rates listed in this section are for Tax Year 2016 and for individuals.
+The tax rates listed in this section are for Tax Year 2018 and for individuals.
 In some states, rate schedules vary according to filing status.
 In addition to the State income tax, local income taxes are imposed in Kentucky, Maryland, Ohio and Pennsylvania.

-Comparison of State Tax Rates Tax Year 20167
+Comparison of State Tax Rates Tax Year 20187

-Kentucky Rates range from 2% on taxable net income not over \$3,000 to 6% of taxable net income in excess of \$75,000 Maryland Rates range from 2% on the first \$1,000 of taxable income to 5.75% on incomes exceeding \$250,000 Ohio Rates range from 0.4958% on taxable income not over \$5,250 to 4.997% of taxable income in excess of \$210,600 Pennsylvania Flat rate of 3.07% Virginia Rates range from 2% on the first \$3,000 of taxable income to 5.75% percent on taxable income of \$17,001 and above West Virginia Rates range from 3% on taxable income not over \$10,000 to 6.5% of taxable income in excess of \$60,000
+Kentucky Flat rate of 5.0% Maryland Rates range from 2% on the first \$1,000 of taxable income to 5.75% on incomes exceeding \$250,000 Ohio Rates range from 1.980% on taxable income not over \$10,850 but less than \$16,300 to 4.997% of taxable income in excess of \$217,400 Pennsylvania Flat rate of 3.07% Virginia Rates range from 2% on the first \$3,000 of taxable income to 5.75% percent on taxable income of \$17,001 and above West Virginia Rates range from 3% on taxable income not over \$10,000 to 6.5% of taxable income in excess of \$60,000